 Retention Agreements.
 In connection with the Total tender offer, the Compensation Committee approved Retention Agreements with Mr. Werner, Mr. Boynton, Mr. Wenger, Mr. Neese and Mr. Richards in May 2011.
 Under the employment agreements, a termination following a change of control, either without "cause" or by the employee for "good reason" are qualifying terminations for purposes of receiving severance, and the named executive officer would receive severance protection if the qualifying termination were to occur during the period commencing three months prior to a change of control and ending 24 months following a change of control.
 The Retention Agreements, among other things, amended certain provisions of the employment agreements, including extending the 24-month period described in the prior sentence to a 36-month period following the change of control.
-Under the Retention Agreements, the executives agreed that the consummation of the Total tender offer and the subsequent continuation of their employment without any material reduction in the terms and conditions of their employment did not, in and of itself, constitute grounds for a termination due to "good reason" as defined in their employment agreements, even though the Total tender offer technically constituted a change of control under the employment agreements.
-As consideration for executing the Retention Agreements, the four named executive officers received the Retention RSUs.
+Under the Retention Agreements, the executives agreed that the consummation of the Total tender offer and the subsequent continuation of their employment without any material reduction in the terms and conditions of their employment did not, in and of itself, constitute grounds for a termination due to "good reason" as defined in their employment agreements, the four named executive officers received the Retention RSUs.
 Under the Retention Agreements, the Retention RSUs are not subject to any accelerated vesting on account of any termination of executive's employment without cause or executive's voluntary resignation for good reason which occurs during the 36-month period after the Total tender offer.
-If the Retention RSUs were characterized as an "excess parachute payment" within the meaning of Section 280G of the Code and subject to an excise tax, then the Retention RSUs would either be delivered in full or delivered as to such lesser extent that would result in no portion of such award bei
+If the Retention RSUs were characterized as an "excess parachute payment" within the meaning of Section 280G of the Code and subject to an excise tax, then the Retention RSUs would either be delivered in full or delivered as to such lesser extent that would result in no portion of such award being subject to such taxes, whichever results in each named executive officer receiving, on an after-tax basis, the greatest amount of the award.
+Under no circumstances

 Amended and Restated Employment Agreement.
 On November 3, 2011, Mr. Arriola, our former Executive Vice President and Chief Financial Officer, communicated his intention to leave the Company in March 2012.
 On December 21, 2011, the Compensation Committee approved, and on December 23, 2011 we entered into, an Amended and Restated Employment Agreement with Mr. Arriola that amends his prior employment agreement with us.
-The Amended and Restated Employment Agreement provided for the following compensation to be paid to Mr. Arriola in connection with and upon his departure on March 5, 2012 in exchange of his execution of release of claims against us: (1) a lump-sum payment of approximately \$660,000, which is equivalent to 18 months of Mr. Arriola's base salary; (2) a lump-sum payment of approximately \$396,000, which is equivalent to his target bonus for 2011, which is 90% of his base salary; (3) continuation of his and his eligible dependents' coverage under our benefit plans for up to 12 months; (4) a lump-sum payment equivalent to any earned base salary and paid time off that remain unpaid through the date of his departure from the Company; and (5) an annual make-up payment for after-tax premium contributions made by Mr. Arriola in connection with the above described benefit plans' coverage.
+The Amended and Restated Employment Agreement provided for the following compensation to be paid to Mr. Arriola in connection with and upon his departure on March 5, 2012 in exchange of his execution of release of claims against us: (1) a lump-sum payment of approximately \$660,000, which is equivalent to 18 months of Mr. Arriola's base salary; (2) a lump-sum payment of approximately \$396,000, which is equivalent to his target bonus for 2011, which is 90% of his base salary; (3) continuation of his and his eligible dependents' coverage under our benefit plans for up to 12 months; (4) a lump-sum payment for after-tax premium contributions made by Mr. Arriola in connection with the above described benefit plans' coverage.
 In addition, we paid him all earned and unpaid amounts owed under the terms of the non-equity incentive programs in which he participated during fiscal year 2011.
-Mr. Arriola's equity incentive awards granted to him prior to the date of the Amended and Restated Employment Agreement continued to vest until his departure date.
 Mr. Arriola departed from the Company on March 5, 2012 and was paid pursuant to the terms describe above.